Gordon Murray Automotive T.33: Design

 The design of the GMA T.33 is claimed to be inspired by grand tourers of the 1960s, such as the Ferrari Dino and Lamborghini Miura.
 Murray utilized a 2-seater coupé configuration for the T.33, with the body built entirely in carbon fibre and mounted on a carbon fibre-and-aluminium frame.
 The T.33 has a luggage capacity of 280 L, divided between a front trunk and two compartments ahead of the rear wheels.

 The T.33 is powered by the same Cosworth V12 engine as the T.50, with 3.99 L of displacement and four valves per cylinder.
 In the T.33, it is capable of 615 PS at 10,500 rpm and 451 Nm of torque at 9,500 rpm.
 Power is sent to the rear wheels via a standard 6-speed Xtrac manual transmission.

 Production

-GMA plans to build 100 customer cars at its Surrey production site.
+GMA plans to build 100 examples of each variant of the T.33 at its Surrey production site.
 Each car costs 1.37 million GBP before local taxes.
+In February 2022, it was reported that all 100 examples of the T.33 coupé had been sold.